 Last week I heard a song from a Dutch band called Lev and after realizing what I wrote above, I can now sing it along:

-‘If nothing seems right, still Gods heart beats.
-God who conquers, He is with us.
+‘If nothing makes sense anymore, God heart still beats.
+God who overcame, He is with us.
 So don’t let go of hope.
-Despite everything that happens, there will come rescue, for God is with us.’
+Despite of what may come, there’s salvation, for God is with us.’